 What’s more, we changed the look of our campaign view and stats board.
 And created a product roadmap where you can track the newest updates in the app.

-This year abounded in new integrations and Woodpecker extensions.
+This year abounded in new integrations.
 Woodpecker integrated with prospect list building tools, such as UpLead and RightHello.

 - Prospect List Building Tools Review Vol. 11: Uplead >>